Jimmy Page, Rod Stewart pay tribute after death of Jeff Beck | Times Leader

 “I’m heartbroken he looked in fine shape to me.
 Playing great he was in great shape.
 I’m shocked and bewildered….
 He was a good friend and a great guitar player.” — Kinks guitarist , via Twitter.

-“Jeff Beck was on another planet.
-He took me and Ronnie Wood to the USA in the late 60s in his band the Jeff Beck Group and we haven’t looked back since.
-He was one of the few guitarists that when playing live would actually listen to me sing and respond.” — Rod Stewart, via a statement.

 “Now Jeff has gone, I feel like one of my band of brothers has left this world, and I’m going to dearly miss him.
-I’m sending much sympathy to Sandra, his family, and all who loved him.” — Ronnie Wood, .
+I’m sending much sympathy to Sandra, his family, and all who loved him.” — Rolling Stones and Jeff Beck Group guitarist Ronnie Wood, .

+“What a terrible loss for his family, friends and his many fans.
+It was such an honor to have known Jeff and an incredible honor to have had him play on my most recent album.” — , via Instagram.

+“Jeff was a genius guitar player, and me and my band got to see it close up when we toured with him in 2013.
+One of the highlights we did was “Danny Boy” – we both loved that song.” — , via Twitter.

 “No one played guitar like Jeff.
 Please get ahold of the first two Jeff Beck Group albums and behold greatness.” — Kiss bassist on Twitter.